 - Chapter, “Knitted Heat-Active Textiles: Pixelated Reveal and the Radiant Daisy” in Acive Matter, ed.
 Skylar Tibbits, M.I.T.
 Press, Cambridge, MA, fall.

-- Book Editor with Jose Duarte, Design + Computing, Stuckeman Center for Design Computing, School of Architecture and Landscape Architecture, Pennsylvania State University, fall.
+- Book Editor with José Duarte, Design + Computing, Stuckeman Center for Design Computing, School of Architecture and Landscape Architecture, Penn State, fall.

 - Dissertation, Softbuilt: Computational Textiles and Augmenting Space Through Emotion, Massachusetts Institute of Technology.

 - Chapter co-Author with Mabel Wilson and Yolande Daniels, “Inside and Out: Three Black Women’s Perspectives on Architectural Education in the Ivory Tower” in Space Unveiled: Invisible Cultures in the Design Studio ed.
 Carla Bell, Routledge Press.